-Between the Galapagos and the Rainforest, Ecuador is know for its wildlife and biodiversity.
+From the Galapagos to the Rainforest, Ecuador is known for its wildlife and biodiversity.
 Yet, there is a place located North West of Quito that seems to remain under the radar… The Cloud Forest!
-Don’t let the low-lying clouds cover fool you, the area is home to its own endemic wildlife including howler monkeys, pumas, hummingbirds and butterflies.
-A nature lover’s (and adrenaline addicts) p
+Don’t let the low-lying clouds cover fool you, the area is home to its own endemic wildlife including howler monkeys, pumas, hummingbirds, and butterflies.
+A nature lover’s (and adrenaline addict) p

-Cotopaxi and Chimborazo are undoubtedly the most visited volcanoes in the country.
-If you want a different experience, head to Cayambe and hike up to the Refugio of the snow-capped volcano.
+Cotopaxi and Chimborazo are undoubtedly the most visited volcanoes in the country but if you want a different experience, head to Cayambe and hike up to the Refugio of the snow-capped volcano.
 Located at 4,600 m, you’ll get a taste of what walking at high altitude is like while also getting mighty close to the volcano’s glacier.
 Bonus: the road to get there from Quito is very scenic.